CK Travels

 Some of the more decadent and interesting brownie flavours at Ximen’s Mr Brownie include lime mint brownies, French Rose brownies plus marvellous mojito brownies.
 Take our money now!

-Prices for decadent chocolate brownies at Mr Brownie cost from 60 NTD (around £1.50) as at April 2023 so very good value.
+Prices for decadent chocolate brownies at Mr Brownie cost from 45 NTD to 60 NTD (around £1.50) as of 2024 so very good value.

 Mr Brownie Taipei